danielsand/concourse-helm-eks-resource/README.md

 Forked gbvanrenswoude/concourse-helm-eks-resource did some improvement on

-- getting AWS credentials via IAM Role of the EKS Cluster (curl)
+- getting AWS credentials via IAM Role of the EKS Cluster on the respective EC2 Instance (curl)

 ## Installing